cstimkong/diagnose/README.md

-## The Monorepo of Diagnose and Other Breaking Change Detection Tools
+## The Monorepo of Diagnose and Other Breaking Change Detection Tools (WIP)

 This repository contains the implementations of JavaScript breaking change detection tools `Diagnose` and `NoRegrets+`, as well as the type differencing tool based on `Tsinfer-node`.